 Space is not that far.
-Above 80 km or 100 km can be considered space.
+Above the altitude of 80 km or 100 km can be considered space.
 Reaching space is the easier part, but the primary objective of a rocket is to enter Earth orbit by having a high enough horizontal speed.

 By orbiting the Earth, a spacecraft can shut off its thrusters, and remain up there for a very long time.
-Based on a simulation, an object of 100 kg with the cross-sectional area of 1 m², if placed on a 300 km orbit, it will fall to the Earth only after 46 days, without using any fuel.
+From a simulation, a 100 kg object with a cross-sectional area of 1 m² placed on a 300 km orbit will fall to the Earth only after 46 days, without using any fuel.

 - Satellite Orbital Decay Calculation

 - Gravity Turn – Wikipedia

 - Why Do Rockets Follow a Curved Trajectory While Going Into Space? – ScienceABC